Ishmael9602/airbnb-clone-project/README.md

 Welcome to the *Airbnb Clone Project*, an initiative aimed at replicating key functionalities of the Airbnb platform.
 This project is part of the ALX program and serves as an introduction to software development principles, version control, and project structuring within a collaborative environment.

 ## Industry Goals.
-At the end of this program, you will have developed adequate knowledge and skills to implement any type of system.
-You will:

 - Understand the project scope.
 - Identify key features to be implemented.